For Safety’s sake, stay out of the woods during hunting season

 |0

-This work, For Safety’s sake, stay out of the woods during hunting season, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, For Safety’s sake, stay out of the woods during hunting season, by Jefferson Wolfe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT